JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 brew install gpg
 ```

-1. Start generating a key pair with the following command and fill in the required details when prompted:
+1. Start generating a key pair using the following command and provide the required details when prompted:

     ```bash
     gpg --full-generate-key
     ```

 2. Choose the recommended defaults for the type of key to be created.
-    You can leave the selections empty and press Enter to accept the default values.
+    You can leave the selections empty and press **Enter** to accept the default values.

     ```text
     Please select what kind of key you want: